Games & Quizzes

 /ˈseləˌbrādəd/

 Famous for doing something good.
-To lead or participate in a religious ceremony.
+To observe an event or occasion, e.g. a birthday.

 /ˈbiSHəp/